tomiGoljevscek/Oxide.Docs/source/index.md

 ## Creating a timer

 Sometimes you come across a situation which only a timer can fix.
 Timers are great for delaying code, allowing it to be run later.
+The following sections will show you the various timer types, and how to use them properly.

-### timer.Once
+## timer.Once

 > Basic example of timer.Once